Curing of tobacco: Fire

 Fire-cured tobacco is hung in large barns where fires of hardwoods are kept on continuous or intermittent low smoulder and takes between three days and ten weeks, depending on the process and the tobacco.
 Fire curing produces a tobacco low in sugar and high in nicotine.
 Pipe tobacco, chewing tobacco, and snuff are fire cured.

 Flue

 Flue-cured tobacco was originally strung onto tobacco sticks, which were hung from tier-poles in curing barns (Aus: kilns), also traditionally called oasts.
 These barns have flues which run from externally fed fire boxes, heat-curing the tobacco without exposing it to smoke, slowly raising the temperature over the course of the curing.
-In the 1960s conversion to gas fueled systems such as the Gastobac Burner System® was common.
+In the 1960s conversion to gas fueled systems such as the Gas tobacco Burner System was common.
 The process will generally take about a week.
 This method produces tobacco that is high in sugar and has medium to high levels of nicotine.
 The Smith Tobacco Barn is an example of a traditional, flue-cured tobacco barn.
 Flue-cured tobacco requires an estimated one tree per 300 cigarettes.